Homeowner Resources - Financial Regulation

 - Homebuyer education course providers in Maryland provide a number of courses including those required to qualify for the Maryland Mortgage Program:

-- HUD Approved Housing Counseling Agencies provide advice on home buying, renting, defaults, foreclosures, and issues with credit.
+- The U.S. Department of Housing and Urban Development (HUD)-approved Housing Counseling Agencies provide advice on home buying, renting, defaults, foreclosures, and issues with credit.

 - The Consumer Financial Protection Bureau has a home loan toolkit to help answer questions before you buy a home as well as additional information about mortgages.